 If the world won’t stop spinning even if you’re standing still, you may have a condition known as vertigo.
-To alleviate this uncomfortable sensation and prevent your risk for falls, receive a comprehensive evaluation of your vertigo symptoms at NY Center for Ear, Nose, Throat, Sinus & Allergy in Brooklyn, New York.
+To alleviate this uncomfortable sensation and prevent your risk for falls, receive a comprehensive evaluation of your vertigo symptoms at NY Center for Ear, Nose, Throat, Sinus & Allergy in Sheepshead Bay and Bay Ridge of Brooklyn, New York.
 The board-certified physicians possess comprehensive experience in diagnosing and treating vertigo.
 They offer innovative in-office diagnostic testing and customized treatment solutions to get you back on your feet.
 Schedule an appointment for a vertigo exam online or by phone today.

 Vertigo is a condition that causes you to feel dizzy when your head is in certain positions.
 You may also feel as though the room is spinning, even if you’re standing still.

 In many cases, vertigo is the result of a medical issue in your inner ear.
 It can also result when you take certain medications or if you’re prone to having motion sickness.

 In addition to a dizzy feeling, you may also feel frequently lightheaded or like you may faint.
 Vertigo can also make you lose your balance when standing still or walking.

 Symptoms of vertigo can be made worse when you stand up or move your head in certain directions.
 In some cases, vertigo can cause significant nausea that can result in vomiting and the sudden need to sit down.

 A disruption in your balance may increase your risk for falls and related injuries.
 Don’t delay medical treatment if you have frequent falling episodes.
 You should also seek medical attention for vertigo that lasts for several days without relief and is accompanied by other symptoms, such as: